-As with other misdemeanors, the maximum penalty for violating the Safe Storage of Firearms Ordinance is a \$1,000 fine and/or up to six months in jail.
+Violations of the Safe Storage of Firearms Ordinance can be charged as an infraction or as a misdemeanor.
+As with other misdemeanors, the most egregious offenders face a maximum penalty of a \$1,000 fine and/or up to six months in jail.